-If you run a law firm, you likely rely

-on online reviews.
-There's no question, though, that it can be very hard to get reviews from clients.
-It's an ongoing challenge, but potential clients expect you to have reviews.
-If you don't have many reviews - or none at all - your chances of attracting potential clients plummet significantly.
+If you run a law firm you likely rely on online reviews.
+There is no question though that it can be very hard to get reviews from clients.
+It is an ongoing challenge, but potential clients expect you to have reviews.
+If you don't have many reviews, or none at all, your chances of attracting potential client plummets significantly.
 Here are some ways we have used to obtain roughly 350 online reviews:

-• Prime clients for them.
-At the very start of a case, make clear to the client that you will be asking for a review later on.
+Prime clients for them.
+At the very start of a case, make clear to the client that you will be asking for a review later on in the case.
 This can be streamlined through automation.
 A simple introductory email or letter at the beginning of the representation is a good time to prime the client.
 Tell them their feedback is very important.
-That's a great way of setting the stage that a review request will be made later, so that the client is ready to leave one when asked.
+That is a great way of setting the stage that a review request will later be made, so that the client is ready to leave one when asked.

-• Be proactive and ask for them.
-People who use your services need to be asked for a review.
-If you don't ask, I guarantee you won't get many, if any, reviews.
-Very, very few people will leave a review on their own without being asked to do so.
-Sometimes it feels uncomfortable to ask for a review, and it also leaves us feeling a little vulnerable.
+Be proactive and ask for them.
+People that use your services need to be asked for a review.
+If you don't ask, I can guarantee you won't get many, if any, reviews.
+But very, very few people will leave you a review on their own without being asked to do so.
+Sometimes it feels uncomfortable to ask for a review, and also leaves us feeling a little vulnerable.
 But the more you do it, the easier it becomes.
-Even when you do ask for the review, there must be follow-up, because
+Even when you do ask for the review there must be follow-up, because it is very rare for someone to leave a review on the first ask.